-- Increase emphasis on the role of education in the WRS, especially its potential to increase export earnings and to close the skills gap.
-Ensure that its inclusion is consistent with the overall strategy by aligning student attraction work to centres of excellence. - Incorporate direct reference to Education Wellington International in WRS and ensure ongoing funding support - Tie student attraction programme into sister city relationships
+- a.
+Increase emphasis on the role of education in the WRS, especially its potential to increase export earnings and to close the skills gap.
+Ensure that its inclusion is consistent with the overall strategy by aligning student attraction work to centres of excellence.
+(See Report Section 9 recommendations for new WRS text at page 29) - b.
+Incorporate direct reference to Education Wellington International in WRS and ensure ongoing funding support (See Report Section 9 recommendations for new WRS text at page 29) - c.
+Tie student attraction programme into sister city relationships (See Report Section 9 recommendations for new WRS text at page 29)

 The case for more emphasis on education was made by many submitters.
-There is good logic to its ability to contribute on several fronts ie not just its export earnings potential.
+There is good logic to its ability to contribute on several fronts i.e. not just its export earnings potential.
 At present the WRS does reference universities and polytechs but it does not incorporate the body responsible for attracting overseas students - Education Wellington International.